- Home

 Anna Dawson

-I have lived in Fleet for the past 20 plus years and both my teenage grandchildren having attended Calthorpe Park .
-I retired as a Headteacher in 2020 and have also spent time as Chair of Governors at a Farnborough Secondary school .
-I am particularly interested in Special Educational Needs provision and the development of Sport/PE for all youngsters in the school .
-I believe in promoting local schools for local children and providing the highest levels of education for all children.
+Anna has lived in Fleet for the past 20 plus years and both her teenage grandchildren have attended Calthorpe Park.
+She retired as a Headteacher in 2020 and has also spent time as Chair of Governors at a Farnborough secondary school.
+She is particularly interested in Special Educational Needs provision and the development of Sport/PE for all students in the school.
+Anna believes in promoting local schools for local children and providing the highest levels of education for all children.

 Chris Eaton